mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ## If you have spare time

-Watch some CppCon 'Back to Basics' videos
+Watch some CppCon 'Back to Basics' videos:

 - [Back to Basics: The Structure of a Program - Bob Steagall - CppCon 2020](https://www.youtube.com/watch?v=3KoXeegncrs)
 - [Back to Basics: RAII and the Rule of Zero - Arthur O'Dwyer - CppCon 2019](https://www.youtube.com/watch?v=7Qgd9B1KuMQ)